Earliest Galaxies in the JADES Origins Field: Luminosity Function and Cosmic Star-Formation Rate Density 300 Myr after the Big Bang: Rest-Frame UV Luminosity Function at z>12

 This model enables a log-exponential drop in the galaxy abundance.
-Indeed, without the $z>14$ candidates the inferred $\rho_{UV}$ would drop much more rapidly than in the fiducial model based on the Main Sample.
-For reference, by $z\sim16$ the difference between the two inferences is an order of magnitude.
+Indeed, without the $z>14$ objects the inferred $\rho_{UV}$ would drop much more rapidly than in the fiducial model based on the Main Sample.
+For reference, by $z\sim16$ the difference between the two inferences is more than an order of magnitude.
 Of course, given the small number statistics, we are also sensitive to the impact of a single false negative.
-If any of the Auxiliary Sample objects in \S~\ref{sec:sample} were to prove out, the LF would surely rise.
+If any of the remaining Auxiliary Sample objects in \S~\ref{sec:sample} were to prove out, the LF would surely rise.